aeverall/seestar/README.md

 path = 'directory/surveyname/surveyname_FileInformation.pickle'
 with open(path, "rb") as input:
     file_info  = pickle.load(input)
+# file_info is an instance of a class for containing all the file locations and data structures.

 # To view a docstring which has example code on how to set each of the features
 file_info?